psathyrella/partis/manual.md

 The output csv headers are listed in the table below, and you can view a colored ascii representation of the rearrangement events with the `view-annotations` action.
 An example of how to parse this output csv (say, if you want to further process the results) is in `bin/example-output-processing.py`.

+All columns listed as "colon-separated lists" are trivial/length one for single hmm, and contain actual colons for multi-hmm.

 |   column header        |  description
 |------------------------|----------------------------------------------------------------------------
-| unique_ids             |  colon-separated list of sequence identification strings (of length 1 if multi-hmm isn't used)
+| unique_ids             |  colon-separated list of sequence identification strings
 | v_gene         |  V gene in most likely annotation
 | d_gene         |  D gene in most likely annotation
 | j_gene         |  J gene in most likely annotation
 | cdr3_length    |  CDR3 length of most likely annotation (IMGT scheme, i.e. including both codons in their entirety)
-| mut_freqs      |  colon-separated list of sequence mutation frequencies (of length 1 if multi-hmm isn't used)
+| mut_freqs      |  colon-separated list of sequence mutation frequencies
-| input_seqs     |  colon-separated list of input sequences, with constant regions (fv/jf insertions) removed (of length 1 if multi-hmm isn't used)
+| input_seqs     |  colon-separated list of input sequences, with constant regions (fv/jf insertions) removed
 | naive_seq      |  naive (unmutated ancestor) sequence corresponding to most likely annotation
 | v_3p_del       |  length of V 3' deletion in most likely annotation
 | d_5p_del       |  length of D 5' deletion in most likely annotation